jappeace/jappeaceApplication/content/hetzner-nix-monolith.md

 where money is tight and there is no product market fit yet, and time to market is important,
-I think NMMM is the best.
+I think the NMMM is the best.

 [^cheap]:   The price of a [hetzner](https://www.hetzner.com/dedicated-rootserver)
         machine is 45 euro's per month.